Auction Tips

 1. Bidding Rules

-With today’s technology, there are many challenges that can be mitigated by simply choosing the right mobile bidding software.
+With today’s technology, there are many bidding challenges that can be mitigated by simply choosing the right mobile bidding software.
 Top auction solutions help you enforce bidding rules automatically by preventing guests from:

 • Placing bids with bad handwriting, raising the wrong paddle, or writing down the wrong name.
 With auction software, guests can submit bids on their phones, computers, or tablets—no handwriting required.